Facebook Customer Service Phone Number

 Have you entered an incorrect Facebook username and password?
 Beware of the Facebook Customer Service Phone Number Scam.
 Let’s see.

-Imagine that you attempt to log into your Facebook account, the same way you do every day.
-However, this time a notification tells you that you have entered an incorrect username or password.
+Imagine that you attempt to log into your Facebook account the same way you do every day.
+However, this time, a notification tells you that you have entered an incorrect username or password.
 You try again.
-Still, can’t log in.
+Still, you need help logging in.
 As this may lead to some frustration, you try to reset your password.
 However, your account is still unavailable.
-Now your only option is to speak with someone at Facebook and ask for assistance.
+Your only option now is to speak with someone at Facebook and ask for assistance.

-Usually, people don’t take the time to sort through the search results so most tend to click the first link that populates.
+Usually, people don't take the time to sort through the search results, so most tend to click the first link that populates.
 Google has even designated this as a featured snippet.
-That means it is highlighted, which is supposed to lead the user to believe it is credible.
+That means it is highlighted, leading the user to believe it is credible.

 You may become the victim of the latest Facebook scam.
-This trick has become a common problem, and it happens more often than you would think.
-The scam has been first discovered and exposed by Aarti Shahani, a reporter for NPR, who took it a step further and called the number above using Pindrop, a service that specializes in fraudulent calls.
+This trick has become a common problem and happens more often than you would think.
+The fraud was first discovered and exposed by Aarti Shahani, a reporter for NPR, who took it a step further and called the number above using Pindrop.
+This service specializes in fraudulent calls.

 Fake Facebook Customer Service Call Recorded

-A Pindrop researcher called the number that is being falsely advertised for Facebook and pretended to be a Facebook user who was locked out of their account.
+A Pindrop researcher called the number being falsely advertised for Facebook and pretended to be a Facebook user locked out of their account.
 How does the scam work?

-Click the audio file below to listen to the scary recording of the phone call:
+Click the audio file below to listen to the scary recording of the phone call (use the scroll bar to ‘Accept NPR's terms of use'):

-As you can hear in the audio file, the Pindrop researcher plays along and acts completely dumbfounded about the situation.
-“Steven” provides him with some very strange instructions.
-He is suggesting that he should go to a local Target or Wal-Mart to purchase an iTunes gift card.
+As you can hear in the audio file, the Pindrop researcher plays along and acts utterly dumbfounded about the situation.
+“Steven” provides him with some bizarre instructions.
+He suggests that he go to a local Target or Wal-Mart to purchase an iTunes gift card.

-“Okay, so it will be refunded back to your ApplePay.
+“Okay, so it will get a refund back to your ApplePay.
 You need to give me the user ID to your ApplePay.”

 Bogus Association With Apple Pay

-Apple is not affiliated with Facebook, and now just because the user is locked out of his Facebook account, he must purchase a $50 iTunes gift card and give “Steven” the code.
-By now, you can probably see what direction this is headed.
+Apple is not affiliated with Facebook, and now, just because the user is locked out of his account, he must purchase a $50 iTunes gift card and give “Steven” the code.
+By now, you can see what direction this is headed.

-Steven continues: “I will be doing one thing – with your phone number only, I will be refunding it to your ApplePay.”
+Steven continues: “I will be doing one thing – with your phone number only, I will refund it to your ApplePay.”

-As you probably realized, the top Google search result for “Facebook customer service” was a fraudulent number (hopefully is not there anymore by the time of you reading this article).
+As you probably realized, the top Google search result for “Facebook customer service” was a fraudulent number (hopefully, it will not be there anymore when you read this article).
 The phone call resulted in a person instructing him to purchase an iTunes gift card and asking for the codes on the back.

 facebook customer service phone number

-“Facebook customer service” is typed into search engines, on average, about 27,000 times in a single month just in the U.S., according to Google.
-It is unknown as to how many people call the number and fall for the scam, but most of the individuals who search for the number more than likely dial it, as well.
+“Facebook customer service” is typed into search engines, on average, close to 100,000 times in a single month as of December 2023, according to Google.
+It is unknown how many people call the number and fall for the scam, but most of the individuals who search for the number will likely dial it, too.

-Facebook has opened an investigation in regards to the group that is claiming to be the customer service department.
-It has been discovered that the scammers are targeting many other platforms, not just Facebook.
+Facebook has investigated the group claiming to be the customer service department.
+It was discovered that the scammers are targeting many other platforms, not just Facebook.

 facebook apple pay association

-A Google spokesperson made a statement that indicated the company was taking the appropriate steps to remove this fraudulent number, but neither company has yet to explain as to why this fake number went unnoticed for such an extended period.
+A Google spokesperson stated that the company was taking the appropriate steps to remove this fraudulent number.
+Still, neither company has explained why this fake number went unnoticed for an extended period.

-Like Google, Facebook does not have a toll-free number for the public or for active users to call.
-What they do have is a help center that is directly on the website.
-The system allows you to type in the question of which you are asking in a search bar.
+Like Google, Facebook does not have a toll-free number for the public or active users to call.
+They have a help center that is directly on the website.
+The system allows you to type in the question you are asking in a search bar.
 There are lots of frequently asked questions that are already listed here.

-Facebook is a company that has been around since February 2004, founded by Mark Zuckerberg.
-The original intent of the social media platform was to connect college students, for an easy way to interact with each other about classes and group projects.
+As you probably know this, Facebook is a company that has been around since February 2004, founded by Mark Zuckerberg.
+The original intent of the social media platform was to connect college students with an easy way to interact with each other about classes and group projects.

-At that time, you were not able to create a Facebook login if you did not have a college email that you could associate with your account.
+At that time, you could only create a Facebook login if you had a college email to associate with your account.
 You would be sent a confirmation email so that you could verify your college email.

-It was founded at Harvard, so initially, only its students would have access to it.
+It was founded at Harvard, so only its students could initially access it.
 However, it later expanded to other universities so all colleges could access the platform.

-In 2006, Facebook decided to expand even more allowing anyone who was age 13 or older to create an account.
-Just keep in mind that Facebook is one of the few companies that does not have an option for you to speak with a live person.
+In 2006, Facebook expanded even more, allowing anyone aged 13 or older to create an account.
+Just keep in mind that Facebook is one of the few companies that offer you no option to speak with a live person.
 If you can remember this, then you can avoid this scam altogether.

 Facebook Lottery Chat Scam